Totsy/Totsy-API/README.md

 1. Magento: The path to a local Magento installation must be supplied in a `$MAGENTO_ROOT` environment variable.

-2. Sonno: Configured as a Git submodule in lib/vendor sonno.
+2. Sonno: Configured as a Git submodule in lib/vendor-sonno.

-3. Doctrine-Common: Must be installed and available on the default PHP include path (installation via PEAR is the easiest method).
+3. Doctrine-Common: Configured as a Git submodule in lib/vendor/doctrine-common.

 4. APC module (PHP): A full copy of the parsed Configuration data is stored in a local APC cache, on all environments except for *dev*.